sumitnce1/Snackbar_Application/README.md

 # Snackbar_Application
-This is Android Application snackbar show formate.
+This is Android Application snackbar show format.

 >> 1st